One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Introduction

 We conduct extensive experiments to validate \system{}’s effectiveness across four commonly used datasets: CIFAR-10, CIFAR-100, Caltech-101, and ImageNet, encompassing 85 different models.
 Our results demonstrate that \system{} achieves impressive Attack Success Rates (ASRs) of up to 99.4\%, 98.19\%, 92.1\%, and 85.1\% on models trained under normal conditions with these datasets, respectively, surpassing all compared transferable adversarial attack baselines.
 Furthermore, \system{} successfully attacks various real-world applications, including \textit{image search services} (Google, Baidu, Taobao, JD), \textit{vision-language models} (Claude-3.5 and GPT-4o), and \textit{image generation services} (DALL·E 3 and BindDiffusion), achieving ASRs of up to 84\%.
 Notably, \system{} is the only method capable of achieving such high transferability across so many real-world applications among all the compared baseline methods.
 Additionally, in black-box attack scenarios, \system{} can be combined with existing attack methods to reduce the number of required queries by nearly 80\%.
 Even in cases where CLIP is unfamiliar with certain text concepts, \system{} can still execute successful attacks (with ASRs above 90\%) using as few as four images per class as image-based concepts.

 Our contributions are summarized as follows: \begin{itemize}

-\item \textbf{Attack Scenario:} We present a universal, transferable, and targeted adversarial attack framework powered solely by CLIP and basic textual concepts.
+\item \textbf{Attack Scenario:} We present a universal, transferable, and targeted adversarial attack framework that uses a public CLIP model, basic textual concepts, and a POOD dataset.
 Notably, our approach does \textit{not} rely on access to the target dataset or any of the target models, greatly enhancing the feasibility of adversarial attacks in real-world scenarios.

 \item \textbf{System Design:} We introduce \system{}\footnote{Code: \url{https://github.com/binyxu/UnivIntruder}.}, which uses textual concepts to build a CLIP-based surrogate model that aligned with the target model.
 To counter biases from the public out-of-distribution (POOD) dataset, \system{} uses a novel \textit{feature direction} approach and applies \textit{random differentiable transformations} to enhance perturbation transferability and resilience.